Financial-Times/treecreeper/README.md

 Validates that a code string matches the validation pattern defined for codes for the given type

-### validateAttributeNames ( attributes )
+### validatePropertyName ( propertyName )

-Validates that names used for attributes are valid (i.e. camelCase)
+Validates that a string is a valid name for an attribute (i.e. camelCase)

-### validateAttributes(typeName, attributes, throwInfo)

-Validates that attribute values fora given type comply with the schema.
-Checks the type of each attribute and any string patterns

-### validateRelationship({nodeType, relatedType, relationshipType, relatedCode})

-Validates that a relationship between a node and another node complies with the schema
+### validateProperty(typeName, propertyName, propertyValue)

+Validates that the value of a property for a given type is valid

 ### getGraphQLDefs()